Skip to main content

 Sustainable development

 Graduates from KTH have the knowledge and tools for moving society in a more sustainable direction, as sustainable development is an integral part of all programmes.
-The three key sustainable development goals addressed by the master's programme in Molecular Science and Engineering are:
+The three key sustainable development goals (SDGs) addressed by the master's programme in Molecular Science and Engineering are:

 Sustainable development goal 3.
 Good Health and Well-Being